skeddy/stcathsptfa/about.md

 ---
 layout: page
-title: "Who are we?"
 permalink: /about
-sidebar_link: true
-sidebar_sort_order: 2
+title: Who are we?!
+feature_text: |
+  # Meet your PTFA team!
+feature_image: "/_content/header_logo.jpg"
 ---

-# Meet your PTFA team!

 Get to know the fantastic folks behind the scenes.
 We’re not just fundraising superheroes — we’re real people too!
 Check out some fun facts and quirky tidbits about each of us below.